Minnesota church groups divided on Gov. Tim Walz's orders

 The day’s events underscored the tensions in faith communities that are eager to reopen their doors but wary of creating health risks for those who enter.
 Health officials have argued that church settings are particularly vulnerable to spreading the coronavirus.

-Earlier this week, the Centers for Disease Control issued a report on the repercussions of a rural Arkansas church that opened from March 6 to 11.
-It found that among the 92 people who attended services, 35 developed COVID-19 and three died.
+Earlier this week, the Centers for Disease Control and Prevention issued a report on the repercussions of a rural Arkansas church’s decision to open from March 6 to 11.
+The report found that among the 92 people who attended services, 35 developed COVID-19 and three died.

-His congregation is largely African-American, a community particularly hit hard by the coronavirus that causes COVID-19.
+His congregation is largely black, a community hit particularly hard by the coronavirus that causes COVID-19.

 “I’m going to stay with the state’s recommendation and listen to the professionals,” he said.
 “They’ve got the data.”

-But the Rev. Lucas V. Woodford, president of the Minnesota Southern District of the Missouri Synod, argues that churches indeed can open safely.
+But the Rev. Lucas Woodford, president of the Minnesota South District of the Missouri Synod, argues that churches can open safely.
 If Minnesota can permit the Mall of America and casinos to reopen, he asked, why limit church attendance to 10 people?

 Even looking ahead at the governor’s timetable for state reopenings, houses of worship have no set dates, he said.